gogs/gogs/README.md

 ## Todo

+- Add support for downloading by tag and branch for packages in bitbucket.org, git.oschina.net, gitcafe.com.
 - Command `remove` is for removing packages.
 - Add gpm working principle design.
 - Add support for downloading tarballs from user sources.